jlazar17/upgrade_simulation_check/scripts/2_clsim_prop/README.md

 # About

 This step will propagate the photons produced by the injected charged leptons to the surface of the OMs using CLSim.
-This relies on the `icecube_upgrade` branch of icetray.
+This relies on the `icecube_upgrade` branch of icetray at commit 4b6fe9dce96fdc99d74a553f5d914e88b8e5dccb.
-At this time of the writing the version on GitHub did not compile directly, and so I used a precompiled version in the CVMFS.
+This commit does not compile with python 3.11.

 # Usage